Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

-To verify the influence of magnetic flux on the $B$-periodic oscillations, we measured the same sample by rotating it with respect to magnetic field orientation at $T$ = 0.1 K, as illustrated in the inset of Fig. 3a.
-In the low-field regime ($B$ < 12 T), the MR decreases with increasing tilt angle from 0$^\circ$ (out-of-plane field orientation) to 90$^\circ$ (in-plane field orientation); however, the MR shows a non-monotonic change in fields higher than 12 T. More interesting is the evolution of oscillations with tilt angle as displayed in Fig. 2b.
+To verify the influence of magnetic flux on the $B$-periodic oscillations, we measured the same sample by rotating it with respect to magnetic field orientation at $T$ = 0.1 K, as illustrated in the inset of Fig.~\ref{Angle}a.
+In the low-field regime ($B$ < 12 T), the MR decreases with increasing tilt angle from 0$^\circ$ (out-of-plane field orientation) to 90$^\circ$ (in-plane field orientation); however, the MR shows a non-monotonic change in fields higher than 12 T. More interesting is the evolution of oscillations with tilt angle as displayed in Fig.~\ref{Angle}b.
 The amplitude of all oscillations decays with increasing angle.
 The period of $B$-periodic oscillations reduces by $\sim 24 \%$ with increasing angle from 0$^\circ$ to 20$^\circ$, and these oscillations almost vanishes at 40$^\circ$.
-For large angles (60$^\circ$ - 90$^\circ$), new oscillations, whose amplitude and position do not change with field orientation, are resolved.
-These oscillations systematically follow thermal damping and almost vanish for $T >$ 1.2 K (Fig. 3c).
-FFT analysis (Fig. 3d) of $1/B$ dependence of oscillations reveals a single frequency of 10.4 T. The cyclotron mass is estimated from the fitting of temperature dependence of oscillations amplitude with the Lifshitiz-Kosevich (L-K) formula (Fig. 2e) given below \cite{shoenberg2009magnetic}.
+For large angles (60$^\circ$ - 90$^\circ$), new oscillations, whose amplitude and position do not dramatically change with field orientation, are resolved.
+These oscillations systematically follow thermal damping and almost vanish for $T >$ 1.2 K (Fig.~\ref{Angle}c).
+FFT analysis (Fig.~\ref{Angle}d) of $1/B$ dependence of oscillations reveals a single frequency of 10.4 T. The cyclotron mass is estimated from the fitting of temperature dependence of oscillations amplitude with the Lifshitiz-Kosevich (L-K) formula (Fig.~\ref{Angle}e) given below \cite{shoenberg2009magnetic}.

 The extracted mass $m_{\rm c}$ $\approx$ 1.9 $m_e$ indicates that these single-frequency oscillations originate from the quantization of 3D Fermi surface of STO \cite{bhattacharya2016}.
 The existence of 3D SdH oscillations suggests that a portion of the electrons reside deeper into the STO, consistent with previous observations at similar interfaces~\cite{rubi2024, yan2022ionic}.
+However, the influence of 3D carriers on the AAS oscillations is not yet well understood.
+Based on our current understanding, we expect the transport contributions from 2D confined channels at the interface and from 3D bulk-like channels in STO to be largely decoupled.
+Both in our previous work ~\cite{rubi2024} and in the present study, we find that SdH oscillations associated with 3D carriers are significantly different than those originating from 2D carriers, indicating that when the magnetic field is applied perpendicular to the interface, electrical conduction and the resulting quantum interference effects are dominated by 2D carriers.